Modular abelian surfaces of small conductor with nontrivial Tate--Shafarevich groups: Tables

-Cases which are unproved (since we could not compute a Tamagawa number) are marked with an asterisk.
+Cases where the Tamagawa product was computed using the unpublished work \cite{DJ_RMOC} are marked with a dagger $(\dagger)$.
+Cases in which we could not compute a Tamagawa number (and are thus conditional) are marked with an asterisk $(*)$.
 In the example \LMFDBLabelMF{9802.2.a.j} we failed to compute the order of the component group at $2$.
 However, since $2 \parallel 9802$ the algorithm of Kohel--Stein~\cite{KS_CGOQOJ0} (the \textsc{Magma} function \texttt{ComponentGroupOrder}) can be applied in this case.
-Unfortunately, we were unable to receive a return after several hours.
+Unfortunately, we were unable to obtain a result after several hours.

 We give explicit Weierstrass equations for the genus $2$ curves whose Jacobians have a $p$-torsion element in $\Sha(J/\QQ)$ by \Cref{thm:examples}.
-Note that this relies heavily on the work \cite{CEHJMPV_ADOCWMJ,CEHJMPV_ADOCWMJ_electronic} in preparation where the authors construct RM abelian whose assocaited newforms can be found in the LMFDB (we prove in \Cref{thm:congruence-classification-av} that the abelian varieties and newforms correspond). \FloatBarrier
+Note that this relies heavily on the work \cite{CEHJMPV_ADOCWMJ,CEHJMPV_ADOCWMJ_electronic} in preparation where the authors construct RM abelian whose associated newforms can be found in the LMFDB.
+We prove in \Cref{lemma:correct-eqns-forms} that the (isogeny class of) abelian varieties corresponds to the newforms, those cases which we could not prove rigorously are marked with a star $(\star)$. \FloatBarrier